jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 _Creating tests slow me down, especially when I’m in the flow._

 Flow state is definitely fun.
 I don’t deny that.
 But I feel there’s more than one way to achieve flow.
 Once you get comfortable with TDD, then you start to get into the flow once more.
 The __Red-Green-Refactor__ TDD cycle is constantly adding new code for specified behavior that’s confirmed at the touch of a button.
-And once legacy code (blog TBD) has enough test scaffolding confirming its behavior, then you can fly through refactoring confidently.
+And once [legacy code](https://jhumelsine.github.io/2025/03/24/legacy-code.html) has enough test scaffolding confirming its behavior, then you can fly through refactoring confidently.

 I think automated tests made me faster.
 I didn’t have to pause and contemplate every change to convince myself that it worked.
 My test suite would do that for me in seconds rather than me having to spend minutes thinking about what I had just updated.